Do I have the right to refuse to be searched?

 Can my school search my locker?

-It depends.
+SOMETIMES.
 If your locker is considered personal property, then your school may not search your locker unless it has a “reasonable suspicion” that it may find something against the law or school rules.

 But if your locker is considered school property, then your locker can be searched.
 Your school must give you notice that your locker is school property, such as in student handbooks or posted signs on campus.